 Aluminum decking, long popular on marine docks and commercial decks, is becoming the up-scale deck of choice in many localities.
 Durable and virtually corrosion free, aluminum needs little more than a broom and garden hose to stay new looking nearly forever.

-Concrete, long popular for pool-side decks, has migrated into backyards that do not boast a swimming poll.
+Concrete, at home in pool-side decks for many years, has migrated into backyards that do not boast a swimming poll.
 Because it is poured wet and needs a lot of reinforcement until it cures and hardens, concrete is an expensive deck, and it is not a look that everyone likes.

 There are many variations plain concrete: stained and formed to look like stone, for example.
 These enhancements do add to the cost of an already pricey product.